ImageMagick/Usage-Markdown/filter/index.md

 You can look at more detailed definitions and graphs of most of these various windowing functions, and their results in the Fourier Frequency Spectrum on [Wikipedia, Window function](http://en.wikipedia.org/wiki/Window_function).

-**In summery:** I have not found a great deal of difference in results between these various windowing functions.
+**In summary:** I have not found a great deal of difference in results between these various windowing functions.
 Also my reading of research papers of results all seemed to be more of a qualitative opinion of their suitability, rather than anything concrete.

 My feeling is that just about any windowing function can be used, but if I was to pick one you are better sticking to the most popular '`Lanczos`' windowing filter.